Melandel/workflow/README.md

 As a C# developer, I spent 4 years using the Visual Studio IDE (up to the 2019 version, with ReSharper).
 My day-to-day workflow made me unhappy:
 * Most of the things were of a point-and-click nature - which felt painfully repetitive
 * Having to switch to Notepad++ for my drafts meant a lot of going back and forth between windows
-* Working with two files side by side one one screen didn't feel natural
+* Working with two files side by side one one screen felt like too many drag-and-drops to perform
 * the sheer amount of elements from the graphical interface (task bar, menus, and docked window anchors mainly) made it look like there was a lot of complexity, tools and settings in my way of working
 * I consistently had several file explorers open at the same time.
 Lots of goingback back and forth between windows again
 * Some things took more time than I would have liked: startup (especially with ReSharper), running the unit tests, upgrading the IDE, ...